awarischool/live-ipynb-code/README.md

 ```
 $ python colab.py
 ```
-4. Is case the 'credentials.py' file is not present, you will be asked to login manually on google colab and then open the ipynb file that you would like to live share.
+4. You will be asked to open the ipynb file that you would like to live share. **Is case the 'credentials.py' file is not present, you will also be asked to login manually on google colab**.
 Check the source code for further info.

 5. The live code will be pushed to the output folder in this repository every 10 seconds with the name pattern: YEAR-MONTH-DAY.py